 To finish, we’ll cover common times startup employees decide to exercise their options.

 When this happens, you are exercising at some point in the middle of the grant’s life.
-That means you will most likely pay some mix of Ordinary Income tax and Capital Gains tax upon the sale of the stock.
+That means you will most likely pay some mix of Ordinary Income tax and Capital Gains tax upon exercising your stock options.

 Another common type of exercise is what’s known as an “early exercise.”
 Some companies allow this, and it just means you can exercise your options before they have vested.